ezand/tech.ml.dataset/README.md

 Unlike in Python or R, TMD datasets are _functional_, which means they're easier to reason about.

+## Fork

+This fork adds the following functionality:
+* Provide access to the stable sheet id.
+This id remains the same regardless of user input, ie rearrangement of sheets
+  * Use the fork [ezand/fastexcel](https://github.com/ezand/fastexcel) of the [dhatim/fastexcel](https://github.com/dhatim/fastexcel) library to be able to access the stable id.

 ## Installing

 Installation instructions for your favorite build system (lein, deps.edn, etc...) can be found at Clojars, where the library is hosted: